 8) If you are going to participate in the US Open you will be able to register onsite at 50% of the lowest entry fee.

 9) State versus State Championship: We will recognize those states whose representatives had the highest combined scores.
 If the host state has two representatives for any of the three events, only the primary representatives’ scores will count for purposes of the state team totals.
-Gift Certificates will be awarded to each player from the five highest scoring states.
-In addition, Gift Certificates will be given to each player of the top state in the following sections of each tournament: Under 2100, Under 1900, and Under 1700.
+Gift Certificates will be awarded to each player from the five highest scoring state affiliate.
+In addition, Gift Certificates will be given to each player of the top state in the following sections: Under 2100, Under 1900, and Under 1700.

 Jon Haskel, Tournament Director: email@example.com

 1) This is what I have been asked most often since the first newsletter: Yes, make sure to bring a chess clock as those will not be provided.
 Chess sets will be provided.
 There will be a chess vendor onsite in case something is needed.

 2) Check-in and pick up your state flag and take it with you when you march in for the Opening Ceremony.
 When your name is called during the Opening Ceremony bring the flag with you and hand it to the person who will give you your Gold Medallion.
 Each player will need to pick up their flag at the front of the room before the start of each round for display next to their board.
 If you do not already recognize your state flag do a little research beforehand.

 3) For pairings, etc. during the tournaments you will be able to go to the US Chess home page and click on the left where it says “Upcoming National Events” to get this information.
 There will also be a link on the home pages for the three events.